THIS DATE IN HISTORY: July 29

 But Detroit general manager Jack Adams, angered by Lindsay's efforts to help form a players union, trades him to the Chicago Blackhawks in 1957; he plays three seasons with Chicago before retiring.
 However, after four years off the ice, he returns to the Red Wings for the 1964-65 season and finishes with 28 points (14 goals, 14 assists) at age 39.

 Lindsay finishes his NHL career with 851 points (379 goals, 472 assists) in 1,068 games and plays on four Stanley Cup-winning teams.
 He is inducted into the Hockey Hall of Fame in 1966.
 The award given to the most outstanding player as voted by the NHL Players' Association is renamed the Ted Lindsay Award in 2010.
+He dies at age 93 on March 4, 2019.

 Video: 'Terrible Ted' Lindsay took on all comers for Detroit